Redocly/redocly-cli/docs/guides/configure-rules.md

 redocly lint --extends recommended openapi.yaml
 ```

-However for anything more complicated, or to use the functionality with the API registry, the best way to configure the linting rules is in the configuration file.
+However, for anything more complicated, or to use the functionality with the API registry, the best way to configure the linting rules is in the configuration file.

 ## Create reusable configuration